mecid/mecid.github.io/_posts/2022-08-02-content-transition-in-swiftui.md

 }
 ```

-> To learn more about other options to animate text changes, take a look at my ["AnimatableModifier in SwiftUI"](/2021/01/11/animatablemodifier-in-swiftui/) post.
+> To learn more about other options for animating text changes, take a look at my ["AnimatableModifier in SwiftUI"](/2021/01/11/animatablemodifier-in-swiftui/) post.

 The *contentTransition* view modifier passes the provided instance of the *ContentTransition* via the SwiftUI environment and allows us to access it via a particular *EnvironmentKey*.